What is Gen?

-Gen is an AI Research Assistant that allows you to have a conversation with your own data in a similar way to how you use ChatGPT’s technology – all within Yabble’s secure, walled garden data environment.
-Gen uses a natural language model which means you can ask your data all types of questions and Gen will be able to answer your question instantly and conversationally.
-While ChatGPT is asking questions of the internet up to 2021, Gen allows you to ask questions on your own proprietary dataset – whatever topic that might be.
-Once your dataset is uploaded into the Yabble platform you can prompt Gen to query your dataset and provide high-level insights or dive deeper to explore your data holistically – all with data security peace of mind.
+Gen is an AI Research Agent that allows you to have a conversation with your own structured and unstructured data in a chat format – all within Yabble’s secure, walled garden data environment.
+Gen uses natural language and SQL tools allowing you to ask your data all types of questions with Gen able to answer your question instantly and conversationally.
+Gen allows you to ask questions on your own proprietary dataset – whatever topic that might be.
+Once your dataset is uploaded into the Yabble platform you can prompt Gen to query your dataset and provide high-level insights, generate tables, filter by custom variables, or dive deeper to explore your data holistically – all with data security peace of mind.

 Can Gen talk to long and short-form data?

-Yes, Gen can chat with any type of qualitative data you have in the Yabble platform, including raw transcripts.
+Yes, Gen can chat with any type of qualitative and quantitative data you have in the Yabble platform, including raw transcripts, open-ends, quantitative studies, and more.

 Can Gen talk to Yabble theme-counted data?

-As Gen is a natural language model, it will understand what you are trying to achieve even if you do make the odd spelling mistake.
+As Gen is an agent utilizing natural language processing, it will understand what you are trying to achieve even if you do make the odd spelling mistake.
 However, Gen will not like characters such as ‘[' or '>' as these are not generally used in conversational text.

 How to structure your question to Gen?